-(vi) Alain Rey, Independent Director (cont'd)
+(vi) Alain Rey, Independent Director

 Mr Alain Rey has acquired wide financial experience, having been Manager at Citibank NA (Paris) and Regional Corporate Manager at Barclays Plc in Mauritius.
 He also has a long experience in the textile industry and was Financial Director at Corotex, General Manager at Shape Fabrics Ltd and has served as Senior Vice President and Chief Financial Officer at Novel Denim Holdings Ltd, a NASDAQ listed company.
-He has also been the Chief Executive Officer at Compagnie de Mont Choisy Ltée, a company involved in agricultural and property development activities.
-He was previously a director of AfrAsia Bank Ltd, State Bank of Mauritius Ltd and SBM Holdings Ltd.
+He has also been the Chief Executive Officer at Compagnie de Mont Choisy Ltée, a Company involved in agricultural and property development activities.
+He was previously a Director of AfrAsia Bank Ltd, State Bank of Mauritius Ltd and SBM Holdings Ltd.

-Directorship in listed companies MCB Group Limited CIEL Textile Ltd New Mauritius Hotels Limited Terra Mauricia Ltd
+Directorship in listed companies: MCB Group Limited New Mauritius Hotels Limited Terra Mauricia Ltd